AsherBond/cato/README.md

 ## Requirements

-See the INSTALL file in this directory.
+See the INSTALL.md file in this directory.

 ## Installation

-See the INSTALL file in this directory.
+See the INSTALL.md file in this directory.